rizitis/Slackware-Commander/README.md

 That means prefferent OS for Slackware-Commander is `Slackware(64)-Current with QT6 and qmake6`

 > Note: Slackware-Commander can support my patched version of [slackpkg](https://github.com/rizitis/slackpkg-new)<br>
 >      This slackpkg version can support whitelist.
-That mean if you have in blacklist a set of official slackware packages,<br>
+That mean if you have in blacklist a set of official slackware packages,assume kde/ ,<br>
-> assume kde/ , then you can list in whitelist package names from any blacklisted set that will escape blacklist and will follow official updates.<br>
+>  then you can list in whitelist package names from any blacklisted set that will escape blacklist and will follow official updates.<br>
 > slackpkg+ works fine with this patched slackpkg version ;)

 ##  Installation